ipfs/kubo/README.md

 $ cd $GOPATH/src/github.com/ipfs/go-ipfs
 $ make install
 ```

-If you are building on FreeBSD instead of `make install` use `gmake install`.
+If you are building on FreeBSD instead of `make install` use `gmake install` otherwise dont worry.

 #### Building on less common systems